OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-23.md

 for they have committed adultery and blood is on their hands.
 They were unfaithful with their idols; they even sacrificed their children, whom they bore to me, as food for them.

 ## Ezekiel 23:38
-They have also done this to me: At that same time, they defiled my sanctuary and desecrated my Sabbaths.
+They have also done this to me: At that same time, they defiled my sanctuary and violated my Sabbaths.

 ## Ezekiel 23:39
-On the very day they sacrificed their children to their idols, they entered my sanctuary and desecrated it.
+On the very day they sacrificed their children to their idols, they entered my sanctuary and violated it.
 That is what they did in my house.

 ## Ezekiel 23:40
 Furthermore, they sent messengers for men who came from afar, and when they arrived, you bathed yourself for them, applied eye makeup and adorned yourself with jewellery.